hpc-uk/archer-benchmarks/reports/initial_comp/index.md

 <img src="img/mdtest_mp-mf-sd_large.png" />

 The most obvious feature is the poor MDS performance on the ARCHER file systems compared to that on the newer systems, Cirrus and Peta4-Skylake.
-We are working to try and understand these features.
+We are working with Cray to try and understand these features.

 ## 5. Summary and Conclusions